Home

 Maybe you have a drivers door from another Mustang.
 Or maybe your original plate is just too beat up and covered with paint over spray to salvage it.

 What can you do?
 Well, you have a few choices.
-Both, for replacing your missing plate and for figuring out what the original 1966 mustang paint colors were on your car when it left the factory.
+Whether you are trying to find the correct paint codes and other required information needed to replace your missing plate or using it for figuring out what the original 1966 mustang paint colors were on your car when it left the factory and whether you have the correct paint.

 Buy A Reproduction Data Plate